 The term z-order refers to the stacking order of objects in a drawing, i.e. to which objects are on top and obscure others.
 The two commands in the Object menu, Raise to Top (the Home key) and Lower to Bottom (the End key), will move your selected objects to the very top or very bottom of the current layer's z-order.
-Two more commands, Raise (PgUp) and Lower (PgDn), will sink or emerge the selection one step only, i.e. move it past one non-selected object in z-order (only objects that overlap the selection count; if nothing overlaps the selection, Raise and Lower move it all the way to the top or bottom correspondingly).
+Two more commands, Raise (PgUp) and Lower (PgDn), will sink or emerge the selection one step only, i.e. move it past one non-selected object in z-order (only objects that overlap the selection count, based on their respective bounding boxes).

 Practice using these commands by reversing the z-order of the objects below, so that the leftmost ellipse is on top and the rightmost one is at the bottom:

 A very useful selection shortcut is the Tab key.
 If nothing is selected, it selects the bottommost object; otherwise it selects the object above the selected object(s) in z-order.
 Shift+Tab works in reverse, starting from the topmost object and proceeding downwards.
 Since the objects you create are added to the top of the stack, pressing Shift+Tab with nothing selected will conveniently select the object you created last.
 Practice the Tab and Shift+Tab keys on the stack of ellipses above.